QBasy/ADS_Adilkhanov/README.md

 # Problem:one:

-- Description: This function returns minimum value of the array by using recursive function
+<span style="font-weight:lighter;">Description: This function returns minimum value of the array by using recursive function</span>

 1. In fuction we have array ```arr``` and lenght ```n```